BernardoBermud/DistributedFileSystem/README.md

     same data path, otherwise this may cause issues when retrieving files in the dfs.

 Given these conditions, the distributed file system should be ready to recieve and send commands to and from clients.
-If you want to delete the files in the dfs, you must remove "dfs.db" and repeat step 1, keep in mind that you still need to remove manually the files were data blocks are stored.
+While using the dfs, do not delete the files were data blocks are stored manually since it can cause problems trying to copy items from the dfs to your file system.
+If you want to reset the entire file system, you must remove "dfs.db" and repeat step 1, keep in mind that you still need to remove manually the files were data blocks are stored.

 ## Copy client